An Introduction to Air Density

 The ideal gas law says that a certain volume of air at a certain pressure has a certain number of molecules.
 That's just the way this world works, and that simple fact is expressed as the ideal gas law, which was shown above in equation 1.

 According to the ideal gas law, a cubic meter of air around you, wherever you are right now, has a certain number of molecules in it, and each of those molecules has a certain weight.
+The key to understanding air density changes due to moisture is grasping the idea that a given volume of air has only a certain number of molecules in it.
+That is, whenever a water vapor molecule is added to the air, it displaces some other molecule in that volume of air.

-Since density is weight divided by volume, we need to consider the weight of each of the molecules in the air.
+Since density is defined as weight divided by volume, we need to consider the weight of each of the molecules in the air.
 Nitrogen has an atomic weight of 14, so an N2 molecule has a weight of 28.
 For oxygen, the atomic weight is 16, so an O2 molecule has a weight of 32.

 Some examples of calculations using air density: